 - 1. Annual Operating Expenses.
 Annual budgeted operating expenses must be reasonable, excluding reserve contributions. - a) Minimums.
-Annual budgeted operating expenses must be no less than the following: - i.
-Four thousand and five hundred dollars (\$4,500) per unit for projects within the City of Atlanta, - ii.
-Four thousand dollars (\$4,000) per unit for projects located in a Metropolitan Statistical Area (MSA) other than the City of Atlanta, - iii.
-Three thousand five hundred dollars (\$3,500) per unit for Rural projects in an MSA - iv.
-Three thousand dollars (\$3,000) per unit for non-MSA Rural projects, and - v.
-Three thousand dollars (\$3,000) per unit for projects that include 515 USDA loans as a funding source. - b) Waiver Requests.
+Annual budgeted operating expenses must be no less than the following: - i. \$5,000 per unit for projects within the City of Atlanta, - ii. \$4,500 per unit for projects located in a Metropolitan Statistical Area (MSA) other than the City of Atlanta, - iii. \$3,750 per unit for Rural projects in an MSA - iv. \$3,250 per unit for non-MSA Rural projects, and - v.
+DCA will determine the reasonableness of the budgeted operating expenses for developments that include 515 USDA loans on a deal by deal basis. - b) Waiver Requests.
 Applicants will not be allowed to decrease annual operating expenses after submission of an Application.
 Requests for a waiver of the minimum operating expense must be submitted at the Pre-Application deadline and will only be considered with the following minimum documentation: - i.
 Documentation from the real estate taxing authority of its methodology for determining real estate taxes, and an estimate for the subject project. - ii.
 For rehabs: detailed historic operating statements (must break out income, vacancy, other income, utilities, taxes, administration/payroll, maintenance, and insurance) from the proposed rehab project for the most recent 2 years.
 Audited statements must be provided, if available. - iii.
-For new construction: audited operating statements (must break out income, vacancy, other income, utilities, taxes, administration/payroll, maintenance, and insurance) for at least two (2) other projects located in similar areas, with similar characteristics (Affordable, tenancy, building type) for the most recent 12 month period of stabilized operations.
+For new construction: audited operating statements (must break out income, vacancy, other income, utilities, taxes, administration/payroll, maintenance, and insurance) for at least two (2) other projects located in similar areas, with similar characteristics (Affordable, tenancy, building type) for the most recent 12-month period of stabilized operations.
 Please include the number of units.
 If comparable projects are not available in the same tax district, an adjustment for real estate tax expense will be made. - iv.
 Rent projections must be at least 10% below the lower of market or tax credit maximum allowable limits. - 2.
 Assumptions for Building/Land Cost.
 For purposes of underwriting, the building/land cost must be limited to the lesser of the sales price or the appraised value of the building(s) and/or land.
 Previous sales price as well as valuations may be considered.
 This applies to both the building/land cost and building eligible basis. - 3.
 Builder Cost Limitations (Contractor Services).
 Builder Profit is limited to a maximum of 6% of the subtotal of Land Improvements & Structures (on Core Application.
 Part IV Uses of Funds).
 Builder Overhead is limited to a maximum of 2% of the subtotal of Land Improvements & Structures.
-General Requirements is limited to a maximum of a) General Requirements are defined as job overhead and cover project-specific overhead expenses.
-This typically includes:
+General Requirements is limited to a maximum of 6% of the subtotal of Land Improvements & Structures.
+These limits apply to both development costs and eligible basis, at Application and at Final Allocation. - a) General Requirements are defined as job overhead and cover project-specific overhead expenses.
+This typically includes: - i.
+Supervision and job-site engineering;